15 Ways To Fix Broken Nails

 Using a silk wrap or fiberglass fabric, cut a small piece to fit over the broken nail.
 Apply builder gel or nail glue to secure the wrap, creating a protective layer that reinforces and strengthens the nail.

-Apply a layer of thick, builder gel or gel polish to the broken nail, carefully shaping and curing it under a UV or LED lamp for a durable and long-lasting repair.
+Apply a layer of thick, builder gel or a thinner coat of gel polish by Venalisa to the broken nail, carefully shaping and curing it under a UV or LED lamp for a durable and long-lasting repair.

-Clear nail polish is an easy way to patch a small crack or split in a nail until it grows out.
+Clear nail polish, like a fast drying top coat is an easy way to patch a small crack or split in a nail until it grows out.
 Just brush a few coats over the break, letting each layer dry, and it helps hold the nail together.
 It’s a quick fix you can do anywhere, even if you don’t have nail glue or wraps.

 6. Acrylic Powder For Nail Repairs